CanonicalLtd/maas-docs/src/en/installconfig-commission-nodes.md

 commission all machines with the 'New' status.

 !!!
 Note: If your node has more than one network interface you may need to tell MAAS which one to use.
-Do this by marking it *Broken* and proceeding similarly to what is shown below.
+Do this by marking it *Broken* (see next section).

 Once a node is commissioned its status will change to *Ready*.
 Consider taking the time to [tag your nodes](./installconfig-tags.html).